Blog & News

 Many indoor winter maintenance projects also help homeowners save money.
 In fact, one of the best money-saving maintenance tasks is checking for air leaks.
 According to HomeAdvisor, you can “stop energy-sucking, money-wasting air leaks by caulking, sealing and weather-stripping all of the seams, cracks, and openings in your home.”

 There are a few DIY solutions for air leaks.
 According to the U.S. Department of Energy, reducing air leaks cuts heating and cooling costs, improves durability, increases comfort, and creates a healthier indoor environment for your family.
 A simple test for air leaks, hold a lit candle or incense stick next to potential sources of air leaks on a windy day.
 If the smoke blows horizontally, you have a leak to seal.
-It’s especially important to check for air leaks if you have a log-style home since builders intentionally leave room for settling.

-Caulking and weather-stripping are two common solutions.
-Seal and weather-strip doors and windows that leak air.
 You also should caulk and seal air leaks where plumbing, ducting, or electrical wiring enters through walls, floors, ceilings, and soffits.
-You also should cover your kitchen exhaust fan when not using it, ensure your dryer vent is not blocked, and seal air leaks around your chimney, furnace, and gas-fired water heater vents with fire-resistant materials like sheet metal or sheetrock.
+Cover your kitchen exhaust fan when not using it, ensure your dryer vent is not blocked, and seal air leaks around your chimney, furnace, and gas-fired water heater vents.

-Sealing the leak with Energy Seal prevents water penetration along with air infiltration.
+Sealing the leak with Energy Seal or Perma-Chink prevents water penetration along with air infiltration.
 Next you have to decide if you want to attempt to correct the problems yourself or use a professional contractor.
 For log home owners, here’s where things can get a bit tricky.
 Most painters and contractors are familiar with sealing and caulking conventional homes, but log homes are different and it takes someone with log structure experience and expertise to do the job correctly.
 Plus, general purpose caulks and sealants found at local hardware stores and DIY outlets just don’t offer the performance that’s required for the unique needs associated with log homes.

 By Seth Murphy